nirtamir2/ai-sdk-slides/slides.md

 </v-clicks>

 <!--
 Ollama offers several advantages.
-It's open-source, works offline, and provides a CLI interface.
+It"s open-source, works offline, and provides a CLI interface.
 It supports vision models and has integrations with various development tools.
 Most importantly for us, it exposes a REST API that we can use in our applications.
 -->